fieldtrip/website/development/guideline/code.md

 - **warning**: A warning printed on screen.
 E.g.: “Warning: no baseline correction”.
 Warnings are used when the user's input is not erroneous in certain context but it could lead to an error or sub-optimal analysis in another context.
 The user can re-consider whether the right input was used.
 - **error**: Error printed on screen and the process is terminated.
 This happens when the input does not make sense or is obviously wrong.
 A short text message is provided with the error to point out why it has occurred.

 When a new function is written in FieldTrip, it is important to include these feedbacks.
 Each warning and error should have an **identifier**.
-By using identifiers, the individual warnings can be switched off by the user in Matlab.
+By using identifiers, the individual warnings can be switched off by the user in MATLAB.
 Hence, `warning_once` should be used cautiously.

 The short text messages which accompany errors and warnings on the screen are often not enough to provide insight for the users.
 The text message on screen should be kept short, but a **[Frequently Asked Question](/faq)** should explain the warning and why an error occurred.
 The identifiers should help the user to find the relevant FAQ.
 The FAQ should also have the same 'warning' or 'error' tag (e.g. `FieldTrip:fileio:fileNotExisting`).